Harshvardhan8922/minor_projects01/README.md

 ⚡ Interactive elements using JavaScript
 🧠 Easy to understand for beginners
-🏫 Perfect minor project for college submissions
+🏫 Perfect minor project for college submissions project is finally going to ready with all details and iamges and etc and it looks like exactly same as landing page of flipkar.com
 -------------------------------------------------------------------------------------------

 ## 🛠️ Future Projects (Coming Soon)